MattB859/MS2-Space-Attack-game/README.md

     -   ### Frequent User Goals

-        1. As a Frequent User, i want to play games on the go using my mobile device.
+        1. As a Frequent User, I want to play games on the go using my mobile device.

         2. As a Frequent User, I want the game and website to load fast.